jquast/blessed/docs/intro.rst

 ============

-Blessed is an easy, practical *library* for making *terminal* apps, by providing an elegant, well-documented interface to Colors_, Keyboard_ input, and screen Positioning_ capabilities.
+Blessed is an easy, practical *library* for making *terminal* apps, by providing an elegant, well-documented interface to Colors_, Keyboard_ input, and screen position and Location_ capabilities.

 .. code-block:: python